 All of your tax, all of your pushing, everything that you do, it’s you get a chance, but it’s so small that you’re going to succeed.
 I think, you know, it’s, it’s almost.
 Worse to have a chance to try at something and fail than it is to not get a chance at all. which is what you get with the bagger.
 You get the former,

-Lucas: again, thank you for taking the time talking through this. they’re delightful.
-They’re gonna, be right at home next to this cavalcade, this Rose gallery.
-I’m slowly putting together.
+Lucas: Thank you for taking the time talking through this. they’re delightful.
+They’re gonna be right at home next to this cavalcade, this rogue’s gallery I’m slowly putting together.

 Justice Arman: Yeah, Anthony spoke really highly of this and, I really enjoy it.
 It’s it’s different, you know, it’s not just tell me about your latest thing.
 Let’s talk about to talk about something that I really like, which is monsters.
 I mean, part of the reason I came into tabletop is because I love monsters.

 They’re just so cool.
 I love the lore.
 Like.
 Scary looking things with big teeth, like, so what’s not to like about monsters, right?
 So of course I have to say yes to the monster podcast.

 Lucas: Thanks for listening to making a monster.
 If you like what you’ve heard and you want to support the show, please share it with the people you play games with.
 Your recommendation will go a long way toward helping people trust me with their time and attention.
 And it’s a real gift to me in the creators.
 I feature.

 The intro song for this episode is called shadow puppets it’s by will Savino and you can find him at patreon.com/musicD20.